-ITD's Office of Highway safety produces the Highway Safety Corridor Analysis (HSCA) and the High Crash Location (HAL) reports on an annual basis.
+ITD's Office of Highway safety produces the Highway Safety Corridor Analysis (HSCA) on an annual basis.
+Currently the High Crash Location (HAL) report is being rebuilt after the change in the LRS.

 Each district uses these reports and other tools to develop potential projects.
-Once a project is proposed, the districts put together a Project Charter that meets FAST eligibility requirements to be considered for funding.
+Once a project is proposed, the districts put together a Project Charter that meets BIL (Bipartisan Infrastructure Law) eligibility requirements to be considered for funding.
+Additionally, ITD has proportioned part of the HSIP funds for the Office of Highway Safety to utilize for behavioral and grant opportunities.
 An acceptable charter must include a Project Objective Statement (POS) and a Scope of Work clearly identified to support HSIP funds.
 It also must include a timeline with realistic start and finish dates.
 Most importantly the charter must include an appropriate HSIP justification that addresses the following:

 - 1. How is the project safety-driven? - · Base Answers upon the Strategic Highway Safety Plan. - · Site statistics and results such as the basis of crash experience, crash potential, crash rate, or other datasupported means. - 2.
-How does the project align with and help implement the strategies found in the Strategic Highway Safety Plan? - · Pinpoint safety problems either through a site analysis or systematic approach; - · Identify counter measures to address those problems; - · Prioritize projects for implementation; and - · Evaluate projects to determine their effectiveness - 3.
-How does the project eliminate death and serious injury? - · Address identified safety issues within a highway wsafety corridor or a spot location such as an intersection or High Accident Location (HAL) or does it incorporate a system-wide approach such as rumble strips. - · Each district has a corridor map outlining safety corridors (also known as the Highway Safety Corridor Analysis (HSCA)).
+How does the project align with and help implement the strategies found in the Strategic Highway Safety Plan? - · Pinpoint safety problems either through a site analysis or systematic approach; - Identify counter measures to address those problems; - · Prioritize projects for implementation; and - · Evaluate projects to determine their effectiveness - 3.
+How does the project eliminate death and serious injury? - · Address identified safety issues within a highway safety corridor or a spot location such as an intersection or High Accident Location (HAL) or does it incorporate a system-wide approach such as rumble strips. - Each district has a corridor map outlining safety corridors (also known as the Highway Safety Corridor Analysis (HSCA)).
 Make sure to review these maps for pertinent system-wide safety corridor analysis.

-All project evaluations are based upon the information that has been entered in PSS and the Office of Transportation Information System (OTIS).
-The projects are prioritized by the Economics Office and Transportation Systems using the TREDIS process.
+All project evaluations are based upon the information that has been entered in ProjectWise and the Office of Transportation Information System (OTIS).
+Infrastructure projects are prioritized by the Economics Office and Transportation Systems using the TREDIS process.
 TREDIS calculates benefits in safety and mobility as a result of a project, including economic value that can be realized related to transportation and the mobility it affords to the citizens and businesses of the state of Idaho.
+The OHS project distributes funds to public service messaging and grant opportunities.